Michael Bennett (defensive lineman, born 1985): Seattle Seahawks (second stint)

-Bennett was signed as an unrestricted free agent by the Seattle Seahawks on March 14, 2013.
+Bennett was signed as an unrestricted free agent by the Seahawks on March 14, 2013.
 He signed a 1-year contract reportedly worth $4.8 million, with $1.5 million guaranteed.
 On March 24, 2013, ESPN's Adam Schefter reported that Bennett had a torn rotator cuff.
 On December 2, 2013, Bennett scored his first NFL touchdown against the New Orleans Saints after recovering a fumble from the Saints quarterback Drew Brees.
 Bennett was a key contributor to the 2013 Seahawks defensive unit that ranked first in the NFL and went on to win Super Bowl XLVIII.

 On March 10, 2014, the day before free agency began for the 2014 season, the Seahawks re-signed Bennett to a four-year, $28.5 million contract with $16 million guaranteed.
 Rumors had previously stated that Michael could be joining his brother Martellus in Chicago.

 After the Seattle Seahawks defeated the Green Bay Packers in the NFC Championship game on January 18, 2015, Bennett commandeered a Seattle police officer's bicycle and took a victory lap around Century Link Field.

 In Super Bowl XLIX, with 18 seconds left in the end of the game, Bennett committed a neutral zone infraction.
-Afterward, a brawl ensued, but Bennett was unaffected.
+Afterward, a brawl ensued, which Bennett took part in.
 The Seahawks lost to the New England Patriots 24–28.

 On October 22 of the 2015 season, in a game against the San Francisco 49ers, Michael Bennett recorded 3.5 sacks of Colin Kaepernick.
 The Seahawks won the game 20-3, and Bennett was named defensive player of the week for his performance.

 Eight games into the 2015 season, Bennett was ranked as the ninth-best edge defender in the NFL by Pro Football Focus.
 Through those eight games he had 31 total tackles (21 solo), 6.5 sacks, 1 forced fumble, and 8 tackles for loss.
 He was ranked 59th on the NFL Top 100 Players of 2016.

 On December 30, 2016, Bennett signed a three-year $31.5 million contract extension with the Seahawks, with one year still on his previous contract, now keeping Bennett signed through the 2020 season.
 He was named to his second straight Pro Bowl in 2016, and was ranked 46th by his peers on the NFL Top 100 Players of 2017.

 On December 10, 2017, in a game against the Jacksonville Jaguars, Bennett struck the knees of Jaguars center Brandon Linder on a kneel down.
 This led to an altercation between the two teams, and that resulted in teammates Sheldon Richardson and Quinton Jefferson being ejected from the contest.

 On January 22, 2018, Bennett earned his third straight invite to the Pro Bowl after Minnesota Vikings defensive end Everson Griffen could not attend due to injury.